Car Buying Strategies

 Handling is also extremely precise on the Yaris.
 The vehicle is naturally light on its feet, and its handling is made even stronger thanks to its secure grip on the road and ability to navigate turns without too much body roll.

-Reasons Not to Buy a 2018 Toyota Yaris – The Cons
+Reasons You May Not Like the 2018 Toyota Yaris – The Cons

 1. The 4-Speed Automatic Transmission Feels Antiquated